 2009 Belgian Grand Prix was a great race with very tight qualifying, a surprising man on the pole and a surprising winner which secured first hybrid F1 victory for Ferrari and their first and only in 2009 F1 season.

 Force India VJM02, with Mercedes’ 2.4-liter V8 engine and McLaren gearbox, was great on fast circuits like Spa and Monza despite not having KERS system that delivers 80 HP for 6.67 seconds per lap.

 Giancarlo Fisichella took his fourth and final pole position of his career.
 The first was won at Benetton in 1998 in Austria in the rainy conditions, the second in Australia in 2005.
-Renault (when more than half of drivers drove in the rain), and the third in Malaysia in 2006, also at Renault.
+Renault (when more than half of drivers set their laps in the rain), and the third in Malaysia in 2006, also at Renault.
 It was the first and only pole position for Force India F1 team.